notthetup/nodeboats-material/presentation.md

 # Grab your Kits
  - SparkCore Maker Kit
  - 1 Tamiya Submarine Motor
- - 1 Battery Pack
+ - 1 Battery holder
  - 1 Pack of battries

 # Hardware

-We have a bunch of hardware, extra motors, tools and stuff on the large table.
+We have a bunch of hardware, extra motors, tools and stuff.
 Help yourself, but don't be greedy!

 # Get started with your Spark Core